It is a magical time of year, the month between Thanksgiving and Christmas.

 An 1821 book contains an anonymous poem titled, “Old Santeclaus,” which describes an old man on a reindeer sleigh, bringing presents to children.
 But it was the publication of the poem “A Visit From St. Nicholas,” better known today as “The Night Before Christmas,” by Clement Clarke Moore, on Dec.
 23, 1823, in the Troy, New York, Sentinel, that truly introduced that jolly old elf to us.

 The cartoonist Thomas Nast then showed the world Santa’s image in newspaper images starting in the 1860s.

 We understand that sometimes the world can become cynical, and at times people doubt that Santa can truly exist.
-So we have decided in this issue of the Skaneateles Press to reprint one of the greatest editorials ever written in journalism, “Yes, Virginia, there is a Santa Claus,” first published in the New York Sun newspaper in 1897.
+So we have decided in this issue to reprint not only the iconic poem, “The Night Before Christmas,” but also one of the greatest editorials ever written in journalism, “Yes, Virginia, there is a Santa Claus,” first published in the New York Sun newspaper in 1897.

-It says all that should be said about the truth of Santa Claus, and it is, we believe, essential reading for everyone this time of year.
-But don’t just read it for yourself; gather your family, sit together by the fire or at the table and read it out loud, together.
+Both of these pieces are, we believe, essential reading for everyone this time of year.
+The New York Sun editorial, in particular, says all that should be said about the truth of Santa Claus.
+But don’t just read these two selections for yourself; gather your family, gather your friends, sit together by the fire or at the table and read it out loud, together.

 Jason Emerson is editor of the Cazenovia Republican and Eagle Bulletin newspapers.